MGRich/VVVVVV/README.md

 Anomaly and Purest Unobtainium backgrounds are only updated during fixed timesteps

+Entities old positions are now updated before the input function, meaning that when the player is on a treadmill/moving platform

+The game logic function and the game fixed render functions have been swapped, meaning logic is now processed before rendering

+Entities and teleporters store their colour and update it at a fixed framerate instead of every time they are rendered (makes colours stand out more)

+The glitched level name getter is now called in the fixed render function so that the glitched level name can be seen better

+Gravity line flashing is updated in fixed render function

+"LIES" and clouds are spawned with their old position set to the spawn position so that they aren't off by a few pixels during first render

 What doesn't work
 -
-Moving platforms cause player to jitter when on them

-Threadmills are cause player to jitter when on them

-Changing colours happens at over 30fps when it should only happen at 30fps to make colours stand out more

-Gravity lines flash too fast
+Enemies that move back and forth stutter for a frame or two when they reach their turning point (todo: test again)

 Anything that's not in gamestate GAMEMODE does not render over 30 fps

-"huge hero" in Secret Lab cutscene not interpolated, old position isn't updated during cutscene so can't easily use a lerp
+"huge hero" in Secret Lab cutscene not interpolated, old position isn't updated during cutscene (edit: previous statement might no longer be the case) so can't easily use a lerp

-"The Cuckoo" and a few rooms after it have "Lies" that move downwards for 1 frame (along with clouds that move rightwards for 1 frame)

-Hardest room doesn't display
+Hardest room doesn't display (todo: test again)

 and things that have not been tested yet might not work

-What's been tested
+What's been tested before old positions were updated before the input function and before the fixed render function and the logic function were swapped
 -
 100% of the main game.
 The secret lab.
+3 Time Trials

+What's been tested after the two big changes mentioned above were implemented -
+The final Time Trial

 When are you going to update it
 -